geocar/qsalt/README.md

 Bob then verifies the signature:

-    "c"$.qsalt.verify[message;alice 0]
+    .qsalt.verify[message;alice 0]

 If the signature is invalid, then null will be returned.
-Note the result is padded with null-bytes.

 ##Secret Key Authenticated Encryption